Tom Mitchell (Irish politician): Defeat

 The following year, Beattie was himself disqualified from Parliament, as he held appointments which were legally "offices of profit under the crown"; while an Act of Parliament could theoretically have validated his election, the Select Committee found it would be inappropriate given that the issue of qualification to be elected had been prominent in the by-election.
 A new by-election had to be held in the constituency, and Mitchell was again chosen as the Sinn Féin candidate.
 On this occasion Mitchell was also opposed by the former MP for the seat, Michael O'Neill who was sponsored by the Irish Anti-Partition League.
 Mitchell and O'Neill split the nationalist vote and he was defeated at the polls on 8 May 1956 by George Forrest, who stood as an Independent Unionist candidate.

-Dail elections
+Dáil elections

-He stood for unsuccessfully for election to the Dail, in Dublin North-East in 1957 and 1961 general elections for Sinn Féin, using the Irish version of his name, Tomás Misteil.
+He stood for unsuccessfully for election to the Dáil, in Dublin North-East in 1957 and 1961 general elections for Sinn Féin, using the Irish version of his name, Tomás Misteil.